discordjs/voice/README.md

 > Provides audio streaming functionality to Discord.js

-## Status: pre-alpha
+## Status: alpha

-> This library is still in development - it is not ready for production!
+> This library is still in development - the API is subject to change!

 ## Dependencies